 Over centuries and across cultures people have defied gravity in a quest to build the tallest, grandest structures imaginable.
 Skyscrapers: Investigate Feats of Engineering with 25 Projects invites children ages 9 and up to explore the innovation and physical science behind these towering structures.
 Trivia and fun facts illustrate engineering ingenuity and achievements from the ancient pyramids to the Empire State Building.
 Readers will develop an understanding of how our modern, sophisticated building techniques and...View

 That potato chip bag you tossed in your trash can this afternoon—where does it go when it leaves your house?
-Garbage: Follow the Path of Your Trash with Science Activities for Kids invites middle graders to investigate the world of trash!
+Garbage: Follow the Path of Your Trash with Environmental Science Activities for Kids invites middle graders to investigate the world of trash!
 The average American produces more than four pounds of trash every day—multiply that by 300 million people and you’ve got a lot of garbage!
 Where does it go?
-How does it break down?
-What...View
+How does it break down?...View

 Bridges and tunnels are lifelines.
 People have tackled seemingly insurmountable obstacles, including vast canyons and mountain ranges, to design and construct these amazing passageways.
 Bridges and Tunnels: Investigate Feats of Engineering invites children ages 9 and up to explore the innovation and physical science behind structures our world depends on.
 Trivia and fun facts illustrate engineering ingenuity and achievements.
 Activities and projects encourage children to learn about the engineering process and to embrace trial and...View